atforche/Ludobots/README.md

 ## <a name=sensors">Sensors.py</a>
   This file is a basic introduction to the different sensor modules in the pyrosim simulation.
 There are three main types of sensors explored, including the touch, propioception, and ray sensors.
 The touch sensor returns a 0 or 1 depending on whether the body is touching another body or not.
 The propioception sensor returns the degree of a particular joint as it goes throughout its motion.
 The ray sensor casts a ray out into the environment and either returns the max length of the ray or the distance to the nearest obstacle.

+## <a name=neurons">Neurons.py</a>
+  This file is a basic introduction to the different types of neurons and motors found in the pyrosim simulation.
+A sensor neuron has the ability to pull the sensor value from a specified sensor at each timestep.
+A motor neuron provides an output that is the result of an activiation function being applied to its input at every time step.
+Finally, there is a rotary actuator which will take in the input from the motor neuron and adjust the joint to the specified angle.